nasa/cumulus-orca/website/docs/developer/research/research-deep-glacier-migration.md

 This should be a manual step performed by the end user.

 The steps for performing the migration are as follows:
-1. Run the lifecycle configuration with trasition_days = 0 as shown in the terraform code example below.
+1. Run the lifecycle configuration with transition_days = 0 as shown in the terraform code example below.
 2. Wait 48 hours for all objects to migrate to deep archive.
 3. There are two approaches to this
   - run a temporary lambda function that updates the catalog status table for storage class to deep archive.